-Although there is some variation across studies, there is a standard set of instruments, originally proposed by Peter Boone (1996), which includes the log of population size and various country dummies, for example, a dummy for Egypt or for francophone West Africa.
-One or both of these instruments are used in almost all the papers in a large subsequent literature, including Craig Burnside and David Dollar (2000), Henrik Hansen and Finn Tarp (2000, 2001), Carl-Johan Dalgaard and Hansen (2001), Patrick Guillaumont and Lisa Chauvet (2001), Robert Lensink and Howard White (2001), Easterly, Ross Levine, and David Roodman (2004), Dalgaard, Hansen, and Tarp (2004), Michael Clemens, Steven Radelet, and Rikhil Bhavnani (2004), Rajan and Subramanian (2008), and Roodman (2007).
-The rationale for population size is that larger countries get less aid per capita because the aid agencies allocate aid on a country basis, with less than full allowance for population size.
+Although there is some variation across studies, there is a standard set of instruments, originally proposed by Boone (1996), which include the log of population size and various country dummies, for example, a dummy for Egypt, or for francophone West Africa.
+One or both of these instruments are used in almost all the papers in a large subsequent literature, including Burnside and Dollar (2000), Hansen and Tarp (2000, 2001), Dalgaard and Hansen (2001), Guillamont and Chauvet (2001), Lensink and White

+(2001), Easterly, Levine, and Roodman (2003), Dalgaard, Hansen, and Tarp (2004), Clemens, Radelet, and Bhavani (2004), Rajan and Subramanian (2008), and Roodman (2008).
+The rationale for population size is that larger countries get less aid per capita, because the aid agencies allocate aid on a country basis, with less than full allowance for population size.
 The rationale for what I shall refer to as the "Egypt instrument" is that Egypt gets a great deal of American aid as part of the Camp David accords in which it agreed to a partial rapprochement with Israel.
 The same argument applies to the francophone countries, which receive additional aid from France because of their French colonial legacy.
-By comparing these countries with countries not so favored or by comparing populous with less populous countries, we can observe a kind of variation in the share of aid in GDP that is unaffected by the negative feedback from poor growth to compensatory aid.
+By comparing these countries with countries not so favored, or by comparing populous with less populous countries, we can observe a kind of variation in the share of aid in GDP that is unaffected by the negative feedback from poor growth to compensatory aid.
 In effect, we are using the variation across populations of different sizes as a natural experiment to reveal the effects of aid.

-If we examine the effects of aid on growth without any allowance for reverse causality, for example by estimating equation (9) by OLS, the estimated effect is typically negative.
+If we examine the effects of aid on growth without any allowance for reverse causality, for example by estimating equation (9) by ordinary least squares, the estimated effect is typically negative.
 For example, Rajan and Subramanian (2008), in one of the most careful recent studies, find that an increase in aid by one percent of GDP comes with a reduction in the growth rate of one tenth of a percentage point a year.
-Easterly (2006) provides many other (sometimes spectacular) examples of negative associations between aid and growth.
-When instrumental variables are used to eliminate the reverse causality, Rajan and Subramanian find a weak or zero effect of aid and contrast that finding with the robust positive effects of investment on growth in specifications like (9).
-I should note that, although Rajan and Subramanian's study is an excellent one, it is certainly not without its problems and, as the authors note, there are many difficult econometric problems over and above the choice of instruments, including how to estimate dynamic models with country fixed effects on limited data, the choice of countries and sample period, the type of aid that needs to be considered, and so on.
+Easterly (2005) provides many other (sometimes spectacular) examples of negative associations between aid and growth.
+When instrumental variables are used to eliminate the reverse causality, Rajan and Subramanian find a weak or zero effect of aid, and contrast that finding with the robust positive effects of investment on growth in specifications like (9).
+I should note although Rajan and Subramanian's study is an excellent one, it is certainly not without its problems, and as the authors note, there are many difficult econometric problems over and above the choice of instruments, including how to estimate dynamic models with country fixed effects on limited data, the choice of countries and sample period, the type of aid that needs to be considered, and so on.
 Indeed, it is those other issues that are the focus of most of the literature cited above.
 The substance of this debate is far from over.